vidhishweta01/catelogue/README.md

-# Catelogue
+# catalogue
-catelogue app is a catelogue of pokemons with search by name or letter filter here two consecutive Api is fetch one is for link and other for specific pokemon info.
+catalogue app is a catelogue of pokemons with search by name or letter filter here two consecutive Api is fetch one is for link and other for specific pokemon info.

 ## Built With